Warm-ups

 General warm-ups

-One day I was looking at my training partner (who’s training is also in my hands).
-A former powerlifter who now specializes in the fast sport of Olympic weightlifting, she looked anything but explosive that day.
+One day I was looking at my training partner (whos training was also in my hands).
+A former powerlifter who now specialized in the fast sport of Olympic weightlifting, she looked anything but explosive that day.

 She was warming up with the bar, about to do snatches, and every little thing seemed like the utmost suffering.
 Groans and moans when squatting down.
 Aches and pains when pressing the bar behind the neck.
 What I saw was a common sight among lifters.
 What I saw was anything but a good mental- or physical preparation for explosive lifting.
 Worst of all, what I saw was myself some years prior.

-I decided at that moment that for the time being we were both done with only specific warm-ups.
-I drew inspiration from the bodyweight training I used to do many years ago (before it became all cool and people only know it as “calisthenics”) and from martial arts practice.
+At that moment I decided that for the time being we were both done with only specific warm-ups.
+I drew inspiration from the bodyweight training I used to do many years ago (before it became all cool and people came to know it only as “calisthenics”) and from martial arts practice.

 Before any barbell work we started doing several bodyweight movements with no rest between sets.
 If you’re not used to it you’ll be out of breath at first.
 Don’t worry, it just means that you’re out of shape - your body will adapt.
 We changed it basically every session but here are some movement to play around with: